dsccommunity/DnsServerDsc/README.md

 * **DirectoryPartitionName**: Name of the directory partition on which to store the zone.
   * Use this parameter when the ReplicationScope parameter has a value of Custom.
 * **ComputerName**: Specifies a DNS server.
   * If you do not specify this parameter, the command runs on the local system.
-* **Credential**: Specifies the credential to use to create the AD zone.
+* **Credential**: Specifies the credential to use to create the AD zone on a remote computer.
-  * If you do not specify this parameter, the command runs as the local system.
+  * This parameter can only be used when you also are passing a value for the `ComputerName` parameter.

 ### xDnsServerPrimaryZone